 Come explore the wonders and sites that Udaipur has to offer.
 There’s always something to see in Rajasthan.

-The City Palace towers over the Pichola Lake.
-The balconies, cupolas and towers of the palace give a wonderful view of the lake and the surrounding city.
+The City Palace towers over Lake Pichola.
+The balconies, cupolas, and towers of the palace give a wonderful view of the lake and the surrounding city.
 This complex actually consists of four major and several minor palaces that collectively form the magnificent City Palace.
-The main part of the palace is now preserved as a museum displaying ancient artefacts.
+The main part of the palace is now preserved as a museum displaying artifacts.Explore

-Now a hotel, The Lake Palace was originally called Jag Niwas Palace and served as a summer palace.
-Built between 1743 and 1746 on the island near Jagmandir Palace in Lake Pichola, the palace, which faces east, is a wondrous sight to behold.
-The walls made of black and white marbles are adorned by semi-precious stones and ornamented niches.
-Gardens, fountains, pillared terraces and columns line its courtyards.
+Now a hotel but was originally called Jagniwas and served as a summer palace.
+Built between 1743 and 1746 on the island near Jagmandir in Lake Pichola, the palace, which faces east, is a wondrous sight to behold.
+The walls made of black and white marbles are adorned with semi-precious stones and ornamented niches.
+Gardens, fountains, pillared terraces, and columns line its courtyards.

-Jag Mandir is a palace built on an island on the Lake Pichola.
-Also called the ‘Lake Garden Palace’, the construction for this began in 1551 and was completed around 1652.
+Jagmandir is a palace built on an island on the Lake Pichola.
+Also called the ‘Lake Garden Palace’, the construction for this began in 1620 and was completed around 1652.
 The royal family used the palace as its summer resort and for hosting parties.
 Interestingly, Prince Khurram - later Emperor Shah Jahan - was given shelter here when he rebelled against his father Emperor Jahangir.
-The palace had such an impact on Emperor Shah Jahan that it went on to become the inspiration for one of the most magnificent Wonders of the World, the Taj Mahal.
+The Palace had such an impact on Emperor Shah Jahan that it went on to become the inspiration for one of the most magnificent Wonders of the World, The Taj Mahal.

-Situated just outside Udaipur, this 19th century palace is built on top of Bansdara Mountain.
-Used as a monsoon palace and hunting lodge, its builder, Maharana Sajjan Singh, originally planned to make it an astronomical centre.
+Situated just outside Udaipur, this 19th-century palace is built on top of Bansdara hills.
+Used as a monsoon palace and hunting lodge, its builder, Maharana Sajjan Singh, originally planned to make it an astronomical center.
 The plan was cancelled with Maharana Sajjan Singh's premature death.
 It is still an awe-inspiring sight on the Udaipur skyline and offers spectacular views of the city and the areas around.Explore

 Ahar Museum is in close proximity to an impressive cluster of cenotaphs of the Maharanas of Mewar.
 The museum has a small, but rare collection of earthen pottery.
 You can also browse through sculptures and archaeological finds, a few dating back to 1700 BC.
 A 10th century metal figure of Buddha is a special attraction here.

-An example of the Indo-Aryan style of architecture, Jagdish Temple was built in 1651 and continues to be one of the most famous temples in Udaipur.
+An example of the Indo-Aryan style of architecture, Jagdish Temple was built in 1651 and continues to be one of the most famous temples in and around Udaipur.
 Dedicated to Lord Vishnu, the structure is an architectural marvel with carved pillars, graceful ceilings and painted walls.
-This three-storied temple was built by Maharana Jagat Singh.
+This three-storied temple was built by Maharana Jagat Singh I.

 This delightful lake, bordered by hills and woodlands, lies to the north of Lake Pichola.
 This artificial lake is connected to Lake Pichola by a canal.
 The lake houses the beautiful Nehru Island as well as an islet on which stands the Udaipur Solar Observatory.
 It was inaugurated by the Duke of Connaught and was initially called Connaught Bundh.Explore

-Built by Rana Sangram Singh as a garden for women, Saheliyo-ki-Bari or the Courtyard of the Maidens is a popular tourist destination.
+Built by Maharana Sangram Singh II as a garden for women, Saheliyon-ki-Bari or the Garden of the Maidens is a popular tourist destination.
 Along with a small museum, it has several attractions such as marble elephants, fountains, kiosks and a lotus pool.

 Sukhadia Circle lies to the north of Udaipur.
 It comprises a small pond that also houses a 21 foot tall, three-tiered marble fountain.
 Decorated with beautifully carved motifs, the fountain looks spectacular at night when it is lit up.
 The fountain is surrounded by gardens, creating a perfect oasis in a city bustling with tourists.